nergmada/aip-tools-2020/readme.md

 ### Advice for Windows and Mac users

 You can install Docker on Windows and Mac.
-The commands located inside `./build,sh` `./run.sh` and `./stop.sh` will all be available on Windows and Mac too, but the scripts as provided here won't run.
+The commands located inside `./build,sh`, `./run.sh` and `./stop.sh` will all be available on Windows and Mac too, but the scripts as provided here won't run.
 Instead, just execute them line by line manually.

+Please note that this part of the command `$(cat $(readlink -f VERSION))` just copies whatever the current version number is in the `VERSION` file.
+You can hard code it instead

+### Available Programs in /bin

+`/bin/optic` allows you to run OPTIC.
+OPTIC is a Temporal Numeric planner designed in the early 2010s.
+It's predecessors POPF and COLIN will most likely be covered in lectures.

+`/bin/metricff` allows you to run a flavour of FF called `MetricFF`.
+This is a classical planner which is a precursor to many modern search strategies.

+`/bin/fd` allows you to run `FD` or Fast Downward.
+This is a classical planner which is the technical and theoretical basis for many if not all modern classical planning systems

+`/bin/smtplan` allows you to run `SMTPlan+` a niche planner designed to handle expressive domains modelled in PDDL+ syntax.

+`/bin/enhsp` allows you to run `ENHSP` a planner designed to handle expressive domains, particularly those with non-linear continuous numeric effects

+`/bin/Validate` allows you to run `VAL`s `Validate` program.
+Validate is way to check the correctness of plans, independently of planners.
+Please not that `Validate` has a capital `V`